korneevscp/osint-IP-by-korneevscp/README.md

 # OSINT TOOLS IP (IN DEV)

 # English:

+Disclaimer:

+I would like to clarify that this script is made available for educational purposes only.
+It was designed for the purpose of learning and developing technical skills.
+I am in no way responsible for the use that may be made of it.
+By using this script, you agree that I am not responsible for the consequences of its use, whether in a legal or illegal framework.

+Warning: Any malicious, illegal or contrary use to the terms of use of the services for which this script is used is your own responsibility.
+Please ensure that you comply with the laws in force and use this script responsibly and ethically.

 This program is a network scanning and vulnerability testing tool.
 It helps assess the security of a server by performing various network and service-related tests.
 Here's a breakdown of the key features:

 Port Scanning: